 If you’ve never had a rockstar on staff you may not even know what you’re missing out on.
 Now is the time to put the feelers out into your networks.
-Ask if anyone knows a great (insert position here).
-Be careful they don’t think you’re trying to poach them (or maybe you are)!
+Ask if anyone knows a great [insert position here].
+Be careful they don’t think you’re trying to poach them (unless of course you are)!
 Talk with someone who is considered by others to be a superstar in their industry and ask them how you can better attract higher quality employees into your organization.
 They may reveal characteristics or desires you didn’t even know about.

 It goes without saying that you need to ensure the salary you are offering is competitive.
 It’s not as hard as it used to be these days to find out competitive salaries; websites such as glassdoor.com provide a unique insight into the salaries of your competitors.
 Rockstar employees typically make more money than the industry norm.
 Unless you’re a well-recognised brand or offer incredible (and seriously incredible) opportunities outside salary, this will be one of the make or break points for your future super star.